tennox/publish-extensions/README.md

     {
       // Unique Open VSX extension ID in the form "<namespace>.<name>" "id": "rebornix.ruby",
-      // Repository URL to clone and publish from "repository": "https://github.com/rubyide/vscode-ruby",
+      // Repository URL to clone and publish from.
+If the extension publishes `.vsix` files as release artifacts, this will determine the repo to fetch the releases from.
-      // (RECOMMENDED) The version that should be published; the script compares this version with the latest published version
-      "version": "0.27.0",
+      "repository": "https://github.com/rubyide/vscode-ruby",
       // (RECOMMENDED) The Git branch, tag, or commit to check out before publishing (defaults to the repository's default branch)
       "checkout": "v0.27.0",
       // (OPTIONAL) Location of the extension's package.json in the repository (defaults to the repository's root directory)